Background pattern

 Inform your doctor immediately if you develop signs of infection.

 This medicine may increase the risk of blood clots in the veins of the legs or lungs that can move to other parts of the body such as the lungs or brain.
-Inform your doctor immediately if you feel chest pain, shortness of breath, swelling, pain, redness, or heat in an arm or leg.
+Inform your doctor immediately if you feel chest pain, shortness of breath, swelling, pain, redness, or warmth in an arm or leg.

 Renal dysfunction has been reported.

-• ketoconazole, itraconazole, voriconazole, and posaconazole (used to treat fungal infections).
+• ketoconazole, itraconazole, voriconazole, and posaconazole (used to treat fungal infections)

-• clarithromycin, erythromycin, and telithromycin (used to treat bacterial infections).
+• clarithromycin, erythromycin, and telithromycin (used to treat bacterial infections)

-• rifampicin and rifabutin (used to treat tuberculosis).
+• rifampicin and rifabutin (used to treat tuberculosis)

-• atazanavir, indinavir, ritonavir, amprenavir, fosamprenavir, nelfinavir, and others (used to treat HIV infection).
+• atazanavir, indinavir, ritonavir, amprenavir, fosamprenavir, nelfinavir, and others (used to treat HIV infection)

 • live attenuated vaccines